graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 `ParseLiteral` or `ParseValue`).
 But you can also use the value converter to assist with input deserialization.

 For instance, you may be using `IdGraphType` within your schema as unique identifiers for your data objects.
-Pursuant to the GraphQL specification, these identifiers should be passed as strings such as in the below example:
+Pursuant to the GraphQL specification, these identifiers may be passed as strings such as in the below example:

 ```graphql
 {